Student Registration Stay Connected with ParentSquare

 The District adopts this policy as part of its effort to provide for the prompt and equitable resolution of complaints of sexual harassment in the workplace.
 The District will promptly respond to reports of sexual harassment in the workplace, ensure that all investigations are conducted within a reasonably prompt time frame and under a predictable fair grievance process that provides due process protections, and impose disciplinary measures and implement remedies when warranted.

-Inquiries about this policy may be directed to the District’s Civil Rights Compliance Officer(s) (CRCO(S)) and/or Title IX Coordinator(s).
+Inquiries about this policy may be directed to the District’s Civil Rights Compliance Officer(s) (CRCO(S)).

 Scope and Application